pascallaliberte/sharpen.page/_posts/2019-04-04-product-ready-to-launch.md

 ---
 layout: post
 title: "How Do I Know My Product Is Ready To Launch?
 I Want It To Be Perfect!"
+description: "How do you know your product is ready to launch?
+Why waiting for perfect often blocks shipping — and how to decide you’re ready enough."
 categories: jtbd
 tags: discerning
 author: Pascal Laliberté